Wuxi East railway station

-The station is by Xianfeng East Road, in Xishan, Wuxi.
+The station is located by the Xianfeng East Road, in Xishan, Wuxi.
 The station offers two ticket halls (north and south), four platforms, and daily services of trains to major cities in China.

 Metro Station

 Wuxi East railway station is served by a station of the same name on Line 2 of Wuxi Metro.
 It started operations on 28 December 2014.

 Station Layout

 Exits

 There are four exits for this station.